-Google announced Kotlin Symbol Processing (KSP) today, a new compiler-plugin-based API for annotation processing in Kotlin.
+Google announced Kotlin Symbol Processing [https://github.com/android/kotlin/tree/ksp/libraries/tools/kotlin-symbol-processing-api] (KSP) today, a new compiler-plugin-based API for annotation processing in Kotlin.
 It's designed to be a faster alternative to Kapt, Kotlin's current first party tool for this.
-Rather than re-explain some of its excellent docs, I want to focus on some first impressions trying out
+Rather than re-explain some of its excellent [https:

 I like learning new things.
 That's a sufficiently vague claim, but it's intentionally broad.
 There's different conduits for learning: open source libraries, side projects, any sort of learning pursuit outside of your day-to-day work.
 I'm a big believer that these pursuits, however trivial, usually pay off in the long run.